wastefull/db/README.md

 ## Development server

-To start a local development server, run:
+To start a local development server, run the following from /app:

 ```bash
 ng serve